AdobeXD/plugin-samples/Guides/debugging/readme.md

 ![wrong-color](/.meta/readme-assets/wrong-color.png)

-Oops, the fill color was `#FFFFFF` - white, and so is our background.
+Oops, the fill color was `#FFFFFF`, which is white, and so is our background.

 <!-- ## Next Steps